 - iii.
-According to the information and explanations given to us, the Company has not granted unsecured loans to any party in the register maintained under section 189 of the Companies Act, 2013.
-The company has not granted any loans secured or unsecured to firms, LLPs or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - iv.
-In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the loans and investments made and guarantee given.
+According to the information and explanations given to us, the Company has granted unsecured loans to two companies covered in the register maintained under section 189 of the Companies Act, 2013.
+The company has not granted any loans secured or unsecured to firms, LLPs or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+In respect of the aforesaid loans granted: - a.
+The terms and conditions of the grant of such loans are not prejudicial to the company's interest; - b.
+The repayment of principal and receipts of interest is regular as stipulated. - c.
+There is no amount overdue for more than 90 days as on balance sheet date. - iv.
+In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the investment made, loans and guarantee given.
 The company has not provided any security in terms of section 185 and 186 of the Act. - v.
 In our opinion and according to the information and explanations given to us, the Company has not accepted deposits from the public within the meaning of Section 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the Rules, framed there under.
 As informed to us no Order has been passed by the Company Law Board or National Company Law Tribunal or Reserve Bank of India or any court or any other Tribunal. - vi.
-We have broadly reviewed the cost records maintained by the Company pursuant to the rules made by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013 and are of the opinion that prima facie the prescribed records have been made and maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - vii.
-In respect of Statutory dues : - a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion the Company is generally regular in depositing undisputed statutory dues including provident fund, employee's state insurance, income tax, goods and service tax, duty of customs, cess and other statutory dues applicable to it with the appropriate authorities.
-There were no undisputed statutory dues in arrears, as at 31st March, 2020 for a period of more than six months from the date they became payable.
+The Company is not required to maintain cost records pursuant to the rules made by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013. - vii.
+In respect of Statutory dues: - a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion the Company is generally regular in depositing undisputed statutory dues including GST and other statutory dues applicable to it with the appropriate authorities.
+There were no undisputed statutory dues in arrears, as at 31st March, 2021 for a period of more than six months from the date they became payable.